alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 4. Enter a name.
 5. Add one or more conditions.

-The exploration sections in this guide provide the exact dimensions, conditions and values to use for each exploration.
+The explorations throughout this guide describe the exact dimensions, conditions and values to use.

 ## Date ranges